Recipient Frequently Asked Questions

 Current data from psychological journals on this subject suggest disclosing this information to the child at the appropriate time in the future.

 Genetic screening is performed on MEBNA donors for all genetic disorders recommend and/or required by leading medical organizations including the American Congress of Obstetricians and Gynecologists (ACOG) and the American College of Medical Genetics and Genomics (ACMG).
-Click here to see a list of the disorders donors are tested for.
+Please note that different donors may have been screened for different genetic conditions, as the recommended testing and available technology have evolved over time.
+It is strongly recommended that you review your selected donor’s genetic testing results with your treating physician to verify that the donor is suitable for your family.
 Additionally, a high-resolution karyotype (chromosome test) is also performed on all donors.
-Individuals with abnormal results on any of these tests are not accepted as MEBNA donors.
+All positive/abnormal results will be clearly noted on the donor’s genetics report.

 MyEggBank will absolutely consider additional genetic testing of donors in the case that: 1) the intended father/sperm donor is a known carrier of the recessive disease screening is being requested for, and 2) the genetic disease in question if of high clinical impact, meaning that the disease has a significant impact on life expectancy and quality of life.
 Providing the above criteria are met, MEBNA will make every effort to arrange additional genetic testing for the donor of your choice.
 Additional genetic testing is at the recipient’s expense.
 Please contact firstname.lastname@example.org if you would like to request additional genetic testing.